fusioncharts/dev_centre_docs/getting-started/angular/angularjs/your-first-chart-using-angularjs.md

 5. Include the chart type.

-6. Include the FusionCharts theme file to apply the style to the charts.
+6. Include the FusionCharts theme file to apply style to the charts.

 7. Add the chart and the theme as a dependency to the core.